-(1) Aggregate fair value of the non-participating bonds includes the fair values of two mortgage revenue bonds that we have securitized resulting in \$24 million of corresponding short term debt on our balance sheet.
-These bonds continue to be reflected on our balance sheet because the accounting for these transactions is partially dependent on certain call provisions which enable us to retain effective control over these mortgage revenue bonds.
+(2) Aggregate fair value of the non-participating bonds includes the fair values of three bonds that we have securitized, resulting in \$58.6 million of corresponding short term debt on our balance sheet.
+These bonds continue to be included as assets on our balance sheet because the accounting for these transactions is partially dependent on certain call provisions that enable

-- (2) Weighted average interest rate of participating bonds is derived by annualizing September 30, 2000 year-to-date aggregate interest paid on all participating bonds and dividing by the aggregate face amount of all participating bonds as of September 30, 2000. - (3) Weighted average interest rate of non-participating bonds is derived by summing the product of the face amount times the interest rate of each non-participating bond and dividing the total by the aggregate face amount of all non-participating bonds. - (4) Pro forma annual interest represents year-to-date aggregate interest income as of September 30, 2000 annualized.
-Interest income from our residual interests may vary substantially as interest rates rise and fall.
-See "Risk Factors -- We may suffer adverse consequences from changing interest rates and the effectiveness of our hedging strategies." - (5) With respect to participating mortgage revenue bonds, low and high interest rates are derived by annualizing September 30, 2000 year-to-date aggregate interest paid and dividing by the face amount as of September 30, 2000.
-With respect to non-participating mortgage revenue bonds, low and high interest rates are based upon the stated base rates in the mortgage revenue bonds.
+- (3) We derive weighted average interest rate of participating bonds by annualizing September 30, 2001 year-to-date aggregate interest paid on all participating bonds and dividing by the aggregate face amount of all participating bonds as of September 30, 2001.
+Because the interest on these bonds is based partly on property performance, annualizing this interest may not reflect the annual interest we will actually receive. - (4) We derive weighted average interest rate of non-participating bonds by summing the product of the face amount multiplied by the interest rate of each non-participating bond and dividing the total by the aggregate face amount of all non-participating bonds. - (5) Interest income from our residual interests may vary substantially as interest rates rise and fall.
+See "Risk Factors -- We may suffer adverse consequences from changing interest rates and the effectiveness of our hedging strategies." - (6) With respect to participating bonds, we derive low and high interest rates by annualizing aggregate interest paid at September 30, 2001 and dividing by the face amount as of September 30, 2001.
+With respect to non-participating bonds, we base low and high interest rates upon the stated base rates in the bonds. - (7) Low interest rate range excludes the Wheeler Creek bond, which was redeemed on December 20, 2001.
+The interest rate on the Wheeler Creek bond resets monthly based on 90% of the 30-day treasury bill rate. - (8) The bond coupon is 16%.
+The obligor made a payment of interest that had been deferred when due for an effective rate of 26.06%.